For further questions regarding the event, please contact Maren Siegert.

 We are currently putting together the speakers and agenda and provide further information soon.

 Data fusion as part of the environmental model is one of the key components for automated driving.
 The performance, reliability and flexibility of this software component will have a decisive influence on the success of vehicle automation.
 As active members of the community, we initiate the BASELABS Data Fusion Forum.

-The event puts an emphasis on interactive formats such as moderated group discussions, extended Q&A sessions or workshops to facilitate learning effects, exchange and networking.
+The event puts an emphasis on interactive formats such as moderated group discussions, extended Q&A session or workshops to facilitate learning effects, exchange and networking.
 We provide a dedicated opportunity with a very limited number of participants to foster in-depth discussions.
 Based on the principle to offer an event that we ourselves would be excited to join, we defined the following restrictions: